Have questions about our health and fitness programs? We've got answers!

 Yes, all of our Health and Fitness Centres meet the accessibility requirements of the Accessibility for Ontarians with Disabilities Act (AODA).
 The YMCA is committed to diversity and social inclusion, and to providing environments that are accessible for everyone.
 Reducing barriers to participation is extremely important to us, and we encourage you to contact your YMCA to tour our facilities and learn what equipment and programs we have to meet your individual needs.

 Yes, your support person is more than welcome!
 Members with a disability can have another person accompany them in order to help with communication, mobility, personal care, or medical needs at no additional charge to the support person.
+The first time they visit the Y, your support person will need to present valid photo ID at the membership desk.
+Our staff will issue them a special pass that they can use to access our facilities with you.

 Yes, a member with a disability is welcome to bring their service animal to the YMCA.
 Your service animal should be readily identified with visual indicators, such as a vest or harness.